 print(a)#=> 2

 Note that the rules for determining the locality of a name applies to the assignment operator = as above, but also to all other kinds of assignments which includes module names in an import statement, function and class names, and the arguments declared for them.
 See subclause 6.19 Unused Variable [YZS] for more detail on this.

-Name resolution follows a simple Local, Enclosing, Global, Built-ins (LEGB) sequence:
+Python can perform either absolute or relative imports.
+An absolute import specifies the resource to be imported using its full path from the project’s root folder.
+A relative import specifies the resource is to be imported relative to the current location.
+Although the full path of an import can be very long, the use of an absolute import makes it very explicit as to what resource is being imported.Name resolution follows a simple Local, Enclosing, Global, Built-ins (LEGB) sequence:

 First the local namespace is searched;